CN-RDNet/RDNet/README.md

 3、The CIC-IOT-2023 dataset can be obtained at [Canadian Institute for Cybersecurity]( https://www.unb.ca/cic/datasets/iotdataset-2023.html).

 ## Directory Structure
-1、datset:We provide the processed MTA dataset.
+1、datset: We provide the processed MTA dataset.
 The dataset uses the improved PLD algorithm and has been modeled as an AFG graph structure.
 The dataset is stored as a bin file and a pkl file.

 2、code：We have integrated the data reading and classification modules into a single Python file.